UPDATE: Missing Retired Law Enforcement Officer Found With Stab Wound In Bergen County Park

-The search for a missing retired law enforcement officer ended when rescuers found him bleeding from an apparently self-inflicted stab wound in a wooded area of a Bergen County park early Tuesday evening.
+The search for a distraught retired law enforcement officer ended when rescuers found him bleeding from an apparently self-inflicted stab wound in a wooded area of a Bergen County park early Tuesday evening.

 The 66-year-old victim's wound wasn't considered life-threatening, responders said.

-Rescuers carried him out of the woods on a stretcher in the Dunkerhook area of Saddle River County Park in Paramus a few miles from his home, responders said.
+Rescuers carried him out of the woods on a stretcher in the Dunkerhook area of Saddle River County Park in Paramus a few miles from his home.

-A waiting Paramus Medical Services rig took him to Hackensack University University Medical Center with a police escort, as officers closed intersections along the route, witnesses said.
+A waiting Paramus Medical Services rig took him to Hackensack University University Medical Center with a police escort and officers closing intersections along the route, witnesses said.

 Paramus police, firefighters and EMS responded along with Bergen County sheriff's officers and Ridgewood police, among others.